ClickCease

 The idea behind the addition would be to scan any footage recorded and alert residents if someone looking or acting suspiciously is recorded in their neighborhood.
 It could also theoretically be linked to “most wanted” lists and police databases to track and catch criminals.

 Critics have pointed out that the current facial recognition software is still under development, and frequently makes mistakes.
-It would be very risky to put it into a product used by the general public, potentially causing unwarranted fear and panic.
+It would be extremely risky to incorporate it into a product that the general public uses because it might result in unjustified fear and panic.

 The current position of Ring is that it does not use facial recognition technology in its devices, and will not offer such services to law enforcement.
 But Nest cameras do use some form of the software already, and there is no knowing how these stances will change in the future.